ccssmnn/relaxed-spa/README.md

 Lets build a modern full stack SPA, but skip the complicated tooling.

-To start locally, clone the repo and run `deno task dev`.
+To start locally, clone the repo and run `deno task start`.

 ## Tools